K15t/viewport-uploader/README.md

 - the arguments are an options object containing the following properties:
     - `themeName` &lt;string&gt;: name of the theme in Scroll Viewport
     - `envName` &lt;string&gt;: name of a target environment in `.vpconfig.json` that is used
-- alternatively environmental variables can be set
+- alternatively environmental variables can be set, useful for CI/CD pipelines like Bitbucket
     - `VPRT_THEMENAME`
-    - `VPRT_ENV` (used for error logging only),`VPRT_CONFLUENCEBASEURL`, `VPRT_USERNAME`, `VPRT_PASSWORD`, `VPRT_SPACEKEY`
+    - `VPRT_ENV` (here used for error logging only),`VPRT_CONFLUENCEBASEURL`, `VPRT_USERNAME`, `VPRT_PASSWORD`, `VPRT_SPACEKEY`
-- if set environmental variables will always be preferred and the provided options ignored, i.e. no `.vpconfig.json` loaded
+- if environmental variables are set, will be preferred and argument options ignored, i.e. no `.vpconfig.json` is tried to be loaded
-- environmental variables allows CI/CD Pipelines to work

 ### Target environment